Jburlama/timer/README.md

 # timer
-a c program to test bencA C program to benchmark performance
+A C program to benchmark performance